goeiebook/creativelab/README.md

 4. ```jq -c . simple.json | pbcopy```
 5. Select boardStates field, CMD-v, reload page.

 The [jq](https://stedolan.github.io/jq/) tool is excellent, BTW.
-But this workflow was not very efficient.
-Still more fun than using activatePen(), however.
+This workflow is not very efficient, but it's better than using the Techno Crab's activatePen().

 ---